johntlehman/ChickenCoopAutomation/README.md

-# CoopCode v0.1 - The Automated Chicken Coop
+# CoopCode - The Automated Chicken Coop

-First GitHub Commit of Coop Code.

 ### Overview
 Intention of automated chicken coop is to provide an off-grid lighting solution for a chicken house.
 Lights should go on shortly before dawn and turn off when it's sufficiently light outside.